21 workers fired for taking part in 'Day Without Immigrants' protest

 WLTX reached out to Encore Boat Builders but they declined to comment.

-The families are now looking for other jobs and they pick up their last checks on Friday.
+The families are now looking for other jobs after they picked up their last checks on Friday.

 WLTX